FREQUENTLY ASKED QUESTIONS

-At MVMCS, technology shall be used as a teaching and learning tool that is an integral part of the curriculum and the enhancement of 21st Century skills.
+At MVMCS, technology shall be used as a teaching and learning tool that is integrated into the curriculum and the enhancement of 21st Century skills.
 Anywhere-anytime technology will be available throughout the building while continuing to maintain the low-technology atmosphere of the Montessori environment.
-24 Laptops and a Storage & Charging Cart are available for testing and enhancement instruction of computer science, coding, and the creation and use of software.
+Laptops and a Storage & Charging Cart are available for testing and enhancement instruction of computer science, coding, and the creation and use of software.

 MVMCS believes teachers should have competence in the use of technology and place a high priority on providing teachers with professional development to improve their ability to integrate 21st century skills into the teaching of core academic content.
 All Lead Teachers will have a laptop computer in the classroom that is available as needed in the classroom environment.
-Teachers will utilize Montessori Compass, an online record keeping system, for tracking student progress.
-Montessori Compass uses a Scope & Sequence that has been aligned to the US Common Core State Standards for English Language Arts and Mathematics.
+Teachers will utilize Transparent Classroom, an online record keeping system, for tracking student progress.
+Transparent Classroom uses a Scope & Sequence that has been aligned to the Colorado State Standards for English Language Arts and Mathematics.

 Will MVMCS align with the Common Core State Standards (CCSS) and use state assessments?

-Yes, MVMCS has a Montessori curriculum aligned to the Common Core State Standard through the Montessori Compass software program.
+Yes, MVMCS has a Montessori curriculum aligned to the Colorado State Standard through the Transparent Classroom software program.
 Additionally, the Colorado Montessori Association (CMA) provides materials and curriculum aligned to Colorado Academic Standards (CAS).
-During the start-up year prior to the school opening, the Head of School will dedicate significant time refining and aligning the CMA standards with CAS to refine MVMCS curriculum.
-MVMCS will update and re-evaluate its curriculum annually based on state and local assessment results and school audits.

 Teachers will use state standardized assessments to determine the ongoing needs of individual students.
-CMAS for science and social students and PARCC for English Language Arts and Math data will be analyzed to determine gaps in learning and inform each student’s individualized learning plan.
+CMAS for English Language Arts, Math, science and social studies data will be analyzed to determine gaps in learning and inform each student’s individualized learning plan.
 Additional standardized assessments will be implemented for specific subpopulations as required, such as W-APT to determine English Language Learner (ELL) eligibility and ACCESS for annual ELL student assessment of language skills.
-MVMCS has chosen to use Standardize Testing and Reporting (STAR) Assessment for the local assessment to further assess progress and monitor student performance.
-STAR provides measure for reading and math skills.
-STAR will be used at the beginning of the school year to establish an annual baseline and used for additional progress monitoring for those students who are not performing at grade level.
-STAR meets all requirements of the Colorado READ Act for early literacy development and testing.
+MVMCS has chosen to use MAPS/NWEA for the local interim assessments to further assess progress and monitor student performance.
+MAPS provides measures for reading and math skills.
+MAPS will be used at the beginning of the school year to establish an annual baseline and used for additional progress monitoring during the middle and end of the year.
+DIBELS will be used to meet all requirements of the Colorado READ Act for early literacy development and testing.